 - Understand where and why open access has been most successful.

 Another portal, American Education Research Association (AERA), was created to expand “open dissemination of scholarly work,” and helps create a forum in which to provide for a more knowledgeable society.
 In its 2012 two-day conference on open-access publishing, AERA discussions “focused on the benefits and costs of open-access publishing; economic models for open-access publishing; and the potential impact on peer review, citations, public engagement, and the dissemination of scholarly work.”
-Most of the funding for the development of open-access models comes from local and international public funds.
+Most of the funding for the development of open-access models come from local and international public funds.

 Obstacles to Creating Open Access